How to Handle the Offer Process

 Your agent is a key part of the negotiation process and can guide you to the best decision for your situation and needs.
-Being informed as to the process, however, is key to understanding the choices you can make, and ultimately the choice of when to negotiate, capitulate, or accept an offer is up to you, the seller.
+Being informed of the process is key to understanding your options, but ultimately, deciding when to negotiate or accept an offer is up to you.

 3 Quick Negotiation Tips For Every Home Seller

-Know your market.
 Find out what comparable homes have been selling for in your neighborhood.
-Some real estate markets are relatively steady, but others have been appreciating rapidly, and your home’s market value may even surprise you.
+Some real estate markets are relatively steady, but others may appreciate rapidly, and your home’s market value may surprise you.